-The rate of return on the actuarial value of assets was 6.8%, which was lower than the 7.5% investment return assumption.
-As a result, there was an experience loss on assets of \$85 million.
-The combined impact of the unfavorable investment experience for FY 2019 and the scheduled recognition of deferred investment gains and losses resulted in the net deferred investment experience of \$91 million in last year's valuation decreasing to a net deferred investment gain of \$84 million in the current valuation.
+The rate of return on the actuarial value of assets was 6.4%, which was lower than the 7.5% investment return assumption.
+As a result, there was an experience loss on assets of \$131 million.
+As a result of the combined impact of the unfavorable investment experience for FY 2020 and the scheduled recognition of deferred investment experience from the prior four years, the net deferred investment gain of \$84 million in last year's valuation is now a net deferred investment loss of \$407 million in the current valuation.
 Please see Section 3 of this report for more detailed information on the market and actuarial value of assets.